sl-sh-dev/sl-sh/bridge_macros/README.md

 appropriate errors and call the original function, `int_to_float` with rust types.
 - once `builtin_int_to_float` exists, `intern_int_to_float` must be manually
-called in the add_buitlins function like:
+called in the add_builtins function like:

 ```rust
 pub fn add_type_builtins<S: BuildHasher>(